Ghini/ghini.desktop/doc/peptalk.rst

 importing data
 ..............

-Bauble will let you import any data you put in an intermediate json format.
+Ghini will let you import any data you put in an intermediate json format.
 What you import will complete what you already have in the database.
-If you need help, you can ask some Bauble professional to help you transform your data into Bauble's intermediate json format.
+If you need help, you can ask some Ghini professional to help you transform your data into Ghini's intermediate json format.

 synonyms
 ........

-Bauble will allow you define synonyms for species, genera, families.
-Also this information can be represented in its intermediate json format and be imported in an existing Bauble database.
+Ghini will allow you define synonyms for species, genera, families.
+Also this information can be represented in its intermediate json format and be imported in an existing Ghini database.

 scientific responsible
 ......................

-Bauble implements the concept of 'accession', intermediate between physical plant (or a group thereof) and abstract taxon.
+Ghini implements the concept of 'accession', intermediate between physical plant (or a group thereof) and abstract taxon.
 Each accession can associate the same plants to different taxa, if two taxonomists do not agree on the
 identification: each taxonomist can have their say and do not need overwrite